Environmental Sustainability

 grand bear

-We own and operate four championship golf courses – Cascata Golf Club in Boulder City, Nevada, Chariot Run Golf Club in Laconia, Indiana, Grand Bear Golf Club in Saucier, Mississippi and Rio Secco Golf Club in Henderson, Nevada.
+We own four championship golf courses – Cascata Golf Club in Boulder City, Nevada, Chariot Run Golf Club in Laconia, Indiana, Grand Bear Golf Club in Saucier, Mississippi and Rio Secco Golf Club in Henderson, Nevada.
 Grand Bear is a National Forest supervised by the United Stated Forest Service.
 Chariot Run is certified by the Audubon Cooperative Sanctuary Program as an Audubon Sanctuary, and maintains a written environmental management plan.
 Each of our other golf courses is also enrolled in the Audubon Cooperative Sanctuary Program and currently undergoing the certification process.

 Corporate Headquarters